+So, can astigmatism get worse?
 It is possible for all types of refractive error to worsen with time.
 Including astigmatism.
-The exact cause of astigmatism progression is not fully understood, but research indicates that the most influential factor is the concurrent presence of myopia.
+The exact cause of this progression is not fully understood.
+Research indicates that the most influential factor is the concurrent presence of myopia.

-Options for Astigmatism Treatment
+Options for treatment

-- SMILE® eye surgery is a minimally invasive technique that sculpts the inner layers of the corneal tissue through a keyhole incision.
+This is a minimally invasive technique that sculpts the inner layers of the corneal tissue through a keyhole incision.
 SMILE® offers shorter recovery times, reduced risk of complication, and can correct astigmatism up to around -3D.

-- An intraocular contact lens (ICL) procedure involves inserting a thin synthetic lens between the coloured iris and the eye’s natural lens.
+An intraocular contact lens (ICL) procedure involves inserting a thin synthetic lens between the coloured iris and the eye’s natural lens.
 An ICL can correct astigmatism of up to around -4D depending on the manufacturer’s parameters.